Riksu9000/vpm/README.md

 # vim package manager

-Vim package manager can do 4 things.
+vpm can do 4 things.

 1. Download new packages
 2. Update all packages